boldare/salesforce-client/README.md

 ```
 Otherwise you need to create your own implementation.

-To store access token we have implemented BlaBlaCarRedis token storege, but it needs `blablacar/redis-client`
+To store access token we have implemented BlaBlaCarRedis token storage, but it needs `blablacar/redis-client`
 ```
 $ composer require blablacar/redis-client "~1.0"
 ```